vinay-swamy/scPOP/README.md

     ## GACGTTATCGGTCCGA_ERS2852885         1.000000
     ## TGCGCAGGTACCAGTT_ERS2852885         1.000000

-For some the `silhoette_width`, a distance matrix mist be calculated, which requires significant memory usage.
+For some the `silhouette_width`, a distance matrix mist be calculated, which requires significant memory usage.
 We provide the function `stratified_sample` to downsample data based on a grouping variable